Child Benefit and Guardian’s Allowance: Making a claim

 There are special rules for backdating for refugees.
 Providing the claim is made within three months of being awarded refugee status, the claim can be backdated to the date the person first claimed asylum.
 The HMRC child benefit and guardian’s allowance manual explains these rules in full.

 HMRC generally require an original birth or adoption certification along with a completed claim form.
-HMRC advise claimants to send the form anyway, even if they don’t have the form.
+HMRC advise claimants to send the form anyway, even if they don’t have the certification and they have also said that claimants should still claim child benefit even where they have been unable to register the birth of the child because of the impacts of coronavirus (COVID-19).

 HMRC have produced guidance for claimants about birth and adoption certificates.